JJacobsen441/MissionControl/README.md

 This project will be updated as I learn new cool stuff :)

 Note on maxheap:
 this whole algorithm could have been avoided by just using some Linq, like res.OrderBy(...).Take(5)
-..guess my brain had a meltdown, because of the limited time